Essential Compliance Glossary

 Compliance

-What is meant by compliance?
-Compliance is the act of following established regulations, policies, and standards to ensure ethical and legal business practices.
-Compliance regulations may vary depending on the industry, but all aim to prevent fraudulent activities and protect sensitive information.
-Compliance software solutions, policies, and management systems aid in tracking compliance efforts and...
+What is meant by Compliance?
+Compliance refers to adhering to regulations, policies, and standards to ensure ethical and legal business practices.
+While regulations vary by industry, they all aim to prevent fraud and protect sensitive information.
+Key compliance areas include regulatory, corporate, cybersecurity, health and safety, and environmental.
+Compliance software, audits, and training programs help...

 Compliance Assessments

 What are Compliance Assessments?
-A compliance assessment is an evaluation of an organization’s adherence to industry regulations, laws, and internal policies.
-It is designed to identify potential risks and ensure that a company is meeting its legal obligations.
-To perform a compliance assessment, an organization needs to identify its applicable regulations, assess its current practices,...
+A compliance assessment evaluates an organization’s adherence to industry regulations, laws, and internal policies.
+It is designed to identify potential risks and ensure that a company meets its legal obligations.
+To perform a compliance assessment, an organization must identify its applicable regulations, assess its current practices, and implement controls to mitigate...

 Compliance Audit